 Does it keep?
 This vegan chickpea salad will keep in the fridge for about 5 days.
 Store it in an air tight container to keep it nice and fresh.

 How can I serve it?
 This recipe is delicious in a wrap, as a sandwich, or just on its own!
 Either way, I love it with some fresh black pepper and some sprouts on top.

 Can I use a fork to mash the chickpeas?
 It’s easiest to use a food processor to process the chickpeas, though you can also just use a fork or a potato masher.
 If using a food processor, you’ll want to just pulse the chickpeas a few times until they are broken up but still have a few whole pieces.

 Can I use fresh chickpeas?
 If using chickpeas cooked from fresh, make sure they are cooked really well so they mash easily.
 You’ll want to use 1.5 cups for every 1 can of chickpeas.

 Lastly, if you want more recipes straight to your inbox, be sure to subscribe to my email list!
 As always, if you make this recipe, be sure to tag me on instagram so I can see your creation and leave a comment below letting us know how it turns out!

 - Drain and rinse the chickpeas and add to a bowl.

-- Use a fork or potato masher to mash or pulse a few times in a food processor, being sure to leave a few chickpea chunks.
+- Use a fork, potato masher or food processor to mash the chickpeas, being sure to leave a few chickpea chunks.

-- Peel and chop the carrot and add to the bowl.
+- Grate or shred the carrots and add to the bowl.

-- Chop the onion, cilantro, celery, mince the garlic and add to the bowl.
+- Finely chop the onion, cilantro, celery, mince the garlic and add to the bowl.